-After a company has completed a Reg A+ offering which does not list on the NASDAQ or the NYSE, the reporting requirements are far simpler than after an S-1 level IPO.
+After a company has completed a Reg A+ offering that does not list on the NASDAQ or the NYSE, the reporting requirements are far simpler than after an S-1 level IPO.
 (Annual GAAP audit and financials every 6 months).

 Estimated costs for the audit and SEC registration process start at $65k for a company with a simple and clean history, more if you hire expensive or inexperienced attorneys or if your company has a complex past.
 Marketing prep costs will range from $20k to $50k.
 For a Reg A+ offering for a company that Reg A+ is well suited to, marketing costs can be remarkably low f the capital can be raised from social media fans or happy customers.
 For companies that have strong consumer appeal but a small current following then marketing costs will usually range from 4 to 8% of the capital raised.
 Approx total costs to reach the point that your company is live to investors is approx $160k at the low end assuming a simple audit.
 Allow 4 or 5 months from start to being live to investors.

-Compare this with a reverse merger which will typically cost $500k to $1mill (for a shell without a bankruptcy in it's past) plus marketing costs, and an IPO, which will usually cost $1 to $2 mill out of pocket plus $1mill per year in reporting infrastructure costs.
+Compare this with a reverse merger which will typically cost $500k to $1mill (for a shell without bankruptcy in its past) plus marketing costs, and an IPO, which will usually cost $1 to $2 mill out of pocket plus $1mill per year in reporting infrastructure costs.

 Contact us to get started.